Multimodal Prototype-Enhanced Network for Few-Shot Action Recognition: Related Work

 \subsection{Few-Shot Image Classification}

-Few-shot image classification methods can be widely divided into three categories: augmentation-based, optimization-based and metric-based.
+Few-shot image classification methods can be widely divided into three categories: augmentation-based, optimization-based and metric-based methods.

 \textbf{Augmentation-based methods.} The objective of these methods is to use augmentation techniques or extra data to increase samples for training, and improve the diversity of data.
 Some prior attempts are intuitive, including~\cite{perez2017effectiveness, ratner2017learning}.
 Besides, some works focus on the semantic feature level, including~\cite{chen2018semantic, chen2019multi}.
-Rather than applying augmentation techniques, ~\cite{pahde2019self, pahde2021multimodal} introduce a GAN~\cite{goodfellow2020generative} architecture to generate extra images based on the text description to compensate for the lack of data.
+Rather than applying augmentation techniques, ~\cite{pahde2019self, pahde2021multimodal} uses a GAN~\cite{goodfellow2020generative} architecture to generate extra images based on the text description to compensate for the lack of data.

 \textbf{Optimization-based methods.} The objective of these methods is to train a model under the meta-learning framework so that it can adapt to novel tasks with only a few optimization steps. ~\cite{andrychowicz2016learning, gui2018few, lee2019meta, liu2020ensemble, ravi2016optimization} use the meta-learner as an optimizer.
-MAML~\cite{finn2017model} and its variants~\cite{antoniou2018train, jamal2019task, sun2019meta} aim to learn a robust model initialization.
+MAML~\cite{finn2017model} and its variants~\cite{antoniou2018train, jamal2019task, sun2019meta} aim to learn a robust model initialization for the adaptation.

 \textbf{Metric-based methods.} The objective of these methods is to learn feature embeddings under a certain distance metric with a better generalization ability.
 Samples of novel categories can be accurately classified via a nearest neighbor classifier with different distance metrics such as cosine similarity~\cite{vinyals2016matching, ye2020few}, Euclidean distance~\cite{snell2017prototypical, yoon2019tapnet}, non-linear metric with CNNs~\cite{sung2018learning, hou2019cross, li2019finding} or graph neural networks~\cite{kim2019edge, garcia2017few, yang2020dpgn}.
 Our work falls into the metric-learning framework and aims to solve a more complicated few-shot video action recognition problem.